Template Best Practices

 These three just make writing templates much more enjoyable (or, should I say, much less painful).
 I’ll probably write another post talking about them in the future.
 Briefly speaking,

-• constexpr if is more readable than (partial) specialization + overload + tag dispatch
+is more readable than (partial) specialization + overload + tag dispatchstatic_assert(false)

 For now, the recommendation is: